Luke Hemmings: 2011–present: 5 Seconds of Summer

 In 2011, at the age of 14, Hemmings began posting YouTube song cover videos, under the username "hemmo1996".
 Hemmings' first video, a cover of Mike Posner's "Please Don't Go", was posted on 3 February 2011.
 As Hemmings' covers began gaining traction on the platform, he invited Hood and Clifford to join his videos.
 The trio eventually added mutual friend Ashton Irwin to their videos, forming the current 5 Seconds of Summer lineup.
-Their first official gig was on December 3, 2011, at a bar in their hometown.
+Their first official gig was on 3 December 2011, at a bar in their hometown.
 After months of posting song covers together, the band began attracting interest from major music labels and publishers and signed a publishing deal with Sony/ATV Music Publishing.
-Hemmings has since released five studio albums with the band, each met with worldwide success: 5 Seconds of Summer (2014), Sounds Good Feels Good (2015), Youngblood (2018), Calm (2020) and 5SOS5 (2022).
+Hemmings has since released six studio albums with the band, each met with worldwide success: 5 Seconds of Summer (2014), Sounds Good Feels Good (2015), Youngblood (2018), Calm (2020), 5SOS5 (2022), and Everyone's a Star!
+(2025).

 Apart from the band, Hemmings has also pursued modelling.
 Hemmings, along with his band-mates, is currently signed to the celebrity division of Wilhelmina Models.
 In February 2019, Hemmings attended New York Fashion Week, debuting as a model and walking the runway for Philipp Plein's Autumn/Winter 2019 Ready-To-Wear collection.
 In July 2019, Hemmings starred in Numéro Homme's video editorial.
 In December 2019, Hemmings was featured as the cover model on the Winter 2019 issue of Glass Man magazine.

-2021: Solo career: When Facing the Things We Turn Away From
+2021: Solo career: When Facing the Things We Turn Away From and Boy

 In June 2021, Hemmings announced his debut solo album When Facing the Things We Turn Away From, which was released on 13 August 2021.
 The album was preceded by the singles "Starting Line", "Motion" and "Place in Me".

+In March 2024, Hemmings released "Shakes" and announced that his second solo collection, Boy, was scheduled for release in April 2024.
+Hemmings' EP Boy Released on 26 April 2024.

 Personal life

-In 2015, Hemmings began an on-again off-again relationship with social media influencer Arzaylea Rodriguez.
+In 2015, Hemmings began an on-again, off-again relationship with social media influencer Arzaylea Rodriguez.
 The couple ended their relationship in May 2017.

 On 8 June 2021, Hemmings posted on his Instagram account announcing his engagement to his girlfriend of three years, Sierra Deaton.
-The couple currently lives together in Los Angeles.
+The couple currently live together in Los Angeles.
+He confirmed the two are married at the 81st Golden Globe Awards.

 As of 2020, Hemmings' net worth is estimated to be US$20 million.

+On 22 August 2025, Hemmings posted on his Instagram account announcing the arrival of his daughter with his wife, Sierra Hemmings.